shahhilag4/AlgoBulls-FrontEnd/README.md

 * [X] Mock API Data(need to follow step 1 i.e. "npm run mock api" to see data)
 * [X] Deploy Application and add comments to code

+**Note: I did not have a VISA credit card/debit card and thus failed to deploy on AWS,GCP or Azure.Thus I have deployed the application on Netlify.**

 ## How to setup the application

 In the project directory, you can run: